973-823-9752

 A recent Wall Street Journal article dealing with cyber security “What Keeps CIOs Up at Night” identifies 3rd party vendors security capabilities and practices as a major concern.
 It is not only a major internal data security issue, but vendor due diligence is required under most Federal and State data privacy regulations.
 You must maintain documentation of your 3rd party vendor’s qualifications and experience.
-See “The importance of Vendor Due Diligence”
+See “Vendor Risk Management”

-HIPAA compliance requires that a 3rd party providing ePHI destruction services must be a contracted “HIPAA Business Associate” This agreement requires that a third party handle your ePHI with the same care and protection that your organization provides.
-The specific requirements for the physical handling of data media is spelled by Health and Human Services (HHS) in their “Security Risk Assessment Tool”
+Under HIPAA regulations, any third party providing destruction services for electronic protected health information (ePHI) must be formally contracted as a HIPAA Business Associate.
+The BAA (Business Associates Agreement) requires the vendor to protect ePHI with the same level of care and security as the healthcare organization itself.
+Detailed requirements for the physical handling and protection of data media are outlined by the U.S. Department of Health and Human Services (HHS) in its “Security Risk Assessment Tool”

 Business experience and reputation